Skip to main content

 4. Create plan entitlements

 Entitlements control the features and capabilities customers receive with their pricing plans.
 You can configure feature access, usage limits, and permissions through entitlements.
 Each entitlement consists of a feature and its associated privileges.
-Use a valid access token and send a POST request to /v1/commerce/billing/plans/{code}/entitlements with the entitlements configuration.
-Path parameter: code is the plan code returned when you created the plan.
+Use a valid access token and make a POST call to the /v1/commerce/billing/plans/{plan_code}/entitlements endpoint with the entitlements configuration.
+Path parameter: plan_code is the code returned when you created the plan.

 -H 'Content-Type: application/json' \